ckRobinson/multi-column-markdown/README.md

 # Change Log

+### **0.8.2**
+- Fixed issue with button plugin cross compatibility, causing buttons to sometimes not render and be uninteractable.

 ### **0.8.1**
 - **Minor Changes**
     - Updated viewport re-focusing to fix scrolling to end of document when selecting text.